CAMeL-Lab/CAMeLBERT/README.md

 # Requirements:

-This code was writter for python>=3.7 and pytorch 1.5.X, although newer versions of pytorch might work just fine.
+This code was written for python>=3.7 and pytorch 1.5.1, although newer versions of pytorch might work just fine.
 You will need a few additional packages.
 Here's how you can set up the environment using conda (assuming you have conda and cuda installed):

 ```bash
 git clone https://github.com/balhafni/CAMeLBERT.git